webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Equipment/Fancy-Outfit.md

   - Equipment/Fantasy
   - Equipment/Utility-Gear
   - Equipment/Value/25-Gp
-title: Fancy Outfit
-collection: Equipment
-kind: Compendium
 ---

 ## Fancy Outfit

 >A stylish set of clothes according to the local fashions and customs.
 Generally the minimum required for meeting with important townsfolk such as a mayor or noble.
 Higher-status events require outfits that cost up to four times as much.
 > **Options :** Fantasy, Utility Gear
 > **Value :** 25 Gp